 During the process of outlining your enterprise data management strategy, you’ll likely need to spend some time on establishing data governance.
 It’s definitely something that shouldn’t be overlooked.

 If you haven’t already, you might need to implement a data warehouse or another database in order to efficiently store and transform all of your data.
-However, this shouldn’t deter you because it is an important component of a successful EDM strategy.
+At this stage, data infrastructure consulting can help you assess your current environment, avoid over-engineering, and ensure the chosen solution genuinely matches your operational requirements.
+This is an important component of a successful EDM strategy.

 Master Data Management

-Master data management (MDM) sort of outpours from the integration component we discussed above.
-MDM is a process of ensuring that any decision-making within a company is based on the most current, “true” version of the data.
+Master data management (MDM) is the logical continuation of the integration component.
+Generally speaking, MDM is a process of ensuring that any decision-making within a company is based on the most current, “true” version of the data.
 It facilitates the uniformity, accuracy, and stewardship of an enterprise’s data.

 Naturally, this is only possible when all the digital information is correctly integrated, duplicates are removed, and records are up to date.